Updated on Dec 10, 2015

 This step can be skipped if you are sure that the issue you have experienced is related only to the database of your website.
 In case you would like to restore the files here is what you will need to do.

 Considering that you have the files you have backed up previously on your local computer you will need to login into the FTP service for your account using an FTP Client.
-If you are wondering where to find the login credentials for that service you can check the welcome email you have received after purchasing your WooCommerce Hosting Package with us.
+If you are wondering where to find the login credentials for that service you can check the welcome email you have received after purchasing your hosting package.

 Assuming that you have connected to the FTP service for your account you should start uploading the files.
 We recommend to simply select all of the files from your local computer (by clicking on a single file and pressing key combination of CTRL + A) and upload them by right-clicking on the selected files and choosing the Upload option.